Workshop04 Monitoring

 The agent input is the chat request from the browser, so the last message is Dad's latest message for that turn.

-4. Use the default judge model you configured during setup, or pick another structured-output-capable judge model, and save.
+4. Use the default judge model you configured in Step 1, or pick another structured-output-capable judge model, and save.

 5. Enable the evaluator.